alanli-ML/ai-rts/IMPLEMENTATION_STATUS.md

 *   **Engineer**: "You are a combat engineer.
 Your main role is to build and maintain our infrastructure.
 Use `construct` to build structures at captured nodes.
 Your secondary role is to use `repair` on damaged buildings or allied units.
 When not building or repairing, you can support your squad in combat or use `lay_mines` to create defensive minefields at strategic chokepoints or to protect our base."

 ### 3. Action Queue Management (Complete)
-*   The `unit_state` object in the AI context now contains an `action_queue`, which is the unit's current plan (max 3 steps).
+*   The `unit_state` object in the AI context now contains an `action_queue`, which is the unit's current plan (exactly 3 steps with triggers).
 The AI's response replaces this queue, allowing for dynamic, state-aware replanning.